seanluce/ANFHealthCheck/README.md

 # ANFHealthCheck

-A PowerShell Runbook that will provide useful information about your Azure NetApp Files (ANF) resources.
+A PowerShell Runbook that will provide useful information about the health of your Azure NetApp Files (ANF) resources and optionally remediate various issues.
 Schedule this to run every day for the most up-to-date info delivered straight to your inbox.

 **Note** - This update requires the following updated modules:
 * Az.Accounts, v2.8.0